layilin/SP23-33852/full-text.md

 [^f143n1]: Grainger suggests that the symptoms he lists in the following lines (moping, silence, solitude, loss of appetite) are not real and perhaps feigned.
 One should be cautious about diagnosing historical illnesses retrospectively, but these same symptoms would come to be described as fixed melancholy in the latter half of the eighteenth century.
 Often associated with longing for friends and family, fixed melancholy became a common diagnosis for the enslaved, and physicians expressed concern that the illness would lead to suicide.

 [^f143n2]: This and the preceding five lines mark the beginning of Grainger's description of obeah, a complex of religious and medical practices designed to help the enslaved negotiate the hardships and demands of living and working on the plantation.
 By a conjurer, Grainger means an "obeah man" or obeah practitioner, who frequently were associated with snakes, lizards, and other creatures in colonial and European accounts.
-For more on obeah and how it was portrayed, see "Obeah" on this site.
+For more on obeah and how it was portrayed, see <a href="{{site.baseurl}}/excerpts/obeah.html" target="blank">"Obeah"</a> on this site.

 ---